ckeditor/ckeditor5/docs/tutorials/abbreviation-plugin-tutorial/abbreviation-plugin-level-2.md

 In this part of the tutorial we will focus on creating a dialog, which will get the user's input.

-We will pick up where we left off in the first part, so make sure you {@link tutorials/abbreviation-plugin-tutorial/abbreviation-plugin-level-1 start there}, or grab our starter files for this part using the commands below.
+We will pick up where we left off in the first part, so make sure you {@link tutorials/abbreviation-plugin-tutorial/abbreviation-plugin-level-1 start there} or grab our starter files for this part using the commands below.

 ```bash
 npx -y degit ckeditor/ckeditor5-tutorials-examples/abbreviation-plugin/part-1 abbreviation-plugin